UKCloud/documentation/articles/azure/azs-how-deploy-sql-template-powershell.md

 3. Log in to your Azure Stack *Subscription* with Service Principal Name (SPN)

-4. Check if Resource Group exits and create one if it does not.
+4. Check if resource group exits and create one if it does not.

-5. Test Deployment JSON
+5. Test deployment JSON.

-6. Deploy Resources from ARM Template
+6. Deploy resources from ARM Template.

 ## List of parameters you can define in the template